By S.C. Shaw

 Not talking porn:

 I won’t even mention this false masculinity called pornography.
 We should be killing sin before it ever gets to that.
 A man’s imagination is enough to ruin him.
 2 Corinthians 10:5 says “Take every thought captive.”
 Ephesians 6:12 says, “Our war isn’t against the flesh”, right?
 All of our problems start in the mind.
 The importance of controlling your thoughts is a priority.
 “If you lust after a woman, you have already committed adultery in your heart”, Matthew 5:28.
 We need to take that literally.
 Don’t blow it off as a metaphor or something to downplay; understand the seriousness of it.
 Jesus didn’t speak to hear himself talk.
 Out of love, he continues to plead for us.
 Not only pleading for us to our heavenly Father, but to us as well.
-He prayers for us, through us and to us.
+He prays for us, through us and to us.
 Christ wants the best for us.
 And the best is Himself.
 He has declared us righteous, let’s be what he has already declared us to be.
 He has given us all we need.
 We should be completely satisfied in Him.
 But we have the world and everything in it pulling us away from Him.
 Our fight needs to be intentional and continual.

 Be a man, not a pervert:

 I’m hitting hard on the lust of men because it’s a controlling problem for every man.
 If it’s not lust after a woman, it’s lust after power, money, strength, anything distracting you from Jesus.
 If sexual lust isn’t your main problem then take everything I say and transfer it to your main struggle.
 I titled this accordingly because the world’s view of a man is actually a perverted little boy with no self-control and only self-seeking.
 Don’t be seduced by the world’s standards.
 They can’t even hold to their own moral standards.
 Our standards are much higher, in fact, they are perfect.
 And only Christ has fulfilled them.